 - The standard of living established during the marriage

 - The age and health of both spouses

 - Whether one spouse contributed significantly to child rearing or care of the home

 - Any prenuptial agreements

 - Tax consequences of the distribution and award

 You do not have to let a judge decide who gets what in a divorce if you and your spouse are able to come to an agreement.
 An experienced Pennsylvania divorce lawyer can help you negotiate a favorable settlement agreement.
 Coming to an agreement is also much less expensive than going to trial.
 Parties should memorialize their agreement in writing, which can be incorporated by the court in their final judgment.

-Whether you are in a high asset marriage or have substantial marital debt, you need an experienced Pennsylvania divorce lawyer in your corner to make sure that your voice is heard.
-To speak to a Pennsylvania divorce lawyer at Eckell Sparks, Levy, Auerbach, Monte, Sloane, Matthews & Auslander, P.C. call us at 610-565-3700 or complete our convenient online contact form today.
-With offices located in Media and West Chester, we represent clients throughout Southeastern Pennsylvania, including Chester County and Delaware County, as well as the surrounding communities of Collegeville, Havertown, Lansdale, Marcus Hook, Phoenixville, and Upper Darby.
+Whether you are in a high asset marriage or have substantial marital debt, you need an experienced West Chester divorce lawyer in your corner to make sure that your voice is heard.
+To speak to a Delaware County equitable distribution lawyer at Eckell Sparks, Levy, Auerbach, Monte, Sloane, Matthews & Auslander, P.C. call us at 610-565-3701 or complete our convenient online contact form today.
+With offices located in Media and West Chester, we represent clients throughout Southeastern Pennsylvania, including Chester County, Delaware County, and Montgomery County as well as the surrounding communities of Collegeville, Havertown, Lansdale, Marcus Hook, Phoenixville, and Upper Darby.